Secure Intellicise Wireless Network: Agentic AI for Coverless Semantic Steganography Communication: System Model

 \subsubsection{Key Management Center}

-The key management center is responsible for user-defined digital token storage and distribution, which provide a completely secure transmission environment.
-Also, the shared semantic features between agentic AI are also managed by the center.
+The key management center is responsible for user-defined digital token storage and distribution.
+Also, the shared semantic features and public keys between agentic AI are also managed by the center.
+It is assumed that the key management center provides a completely secure channel for successful transmission \cite{wang2025efficient}.
+To be noticed, the digital token is private while the public key and the semantic feature could be public.